AmazingAmpharos/OoT-Randomizer/README.md

 The Weird Egg is shuffled into the pool.
 This means that Malon will give a random item and that you must find the Weird Egg (and hatch it) before being able to visit Zelda.

+Known Issue: With this setting, waking Talon before getting Malon's random item at Hyrule Castle will cause you to miss that item forever.

 ## Keysanity

 Dungeon items (maps, compasses, small keys, boss keys) are shuffled into the item pool at large.